SQL Server Management Studio: A Guide to User Management

 - Enter the login name.

-- If using SQL Server authentication, set a strong password and configure password policies.
+- If using SQL Server Authentication, set a strong password and configure password policies.

 - Click OK to create the login.

-Step 2: Adding a User to a Database
+Step 2: Creating a Database User

 - Expand the Security folder and right-click on Users.